How Much Does it Actually Cost to Buy and Own a Horse?

 Just when you think you've got it all figured out, there are always a few more things to keep in mind.
 Some of these are predictable, others... well, that's why they call them "unexpected."

 This is the one everyone hopes to avoid, but needs to be prepared for.
 Horses can be surprisingly adept at getting into trouble.
 Colic (a serious abdominal pain), injuries, or sudden illnesses can happen.
 And emergency vet care can be expensive, ranging from a few hundred dollars for a minor issue to $5,000 - $10,000 or even more for something like colic surgery.
-Yikes, I know.
-Having an emergency fund set aside or looking into equine insurance is really, really smart.

 Speaking of which, equine insurance can cover mortality (if the horse passes away) and sometimes major medical expenses or surgical procedures.
 Basic coverage might cost around $200 to $600+ per year, depending on the horse's value and the coverage you choose.
 It's definitely something to research.